 Did you know that some even come with potential threats like malware etc that can endanger your site?
 Hence, we recommend these must-have plugins for new WordPress websites.

 Always be mindful and carry out these best practices;

 - Carefully research WordPress plugins before installation.

-- Ensure that they’re regularly updated but turning on enable updates.
+- Ensure that they’re regularly updated but turn on enable updates.